Home

 • In June 2004, the Cape Floral Kingdom, which is the smallest and richest on Earth, and is home to an amazing 8200 plant species, was recognised as a Natural World Heritage Site.

-The two ways to reach the summit, is to either walk, or to use the aerial cable way.
+The two ways to reach the summit, is to either walk, or to use the Rotair Aerial Cable cars.

 Cable car facts